CGPala/rhcsa-practice-questions/questions/005_install_apache_and_give_it_permission_to_nfs_resource.md

 connections for this service.
 Therefore the commands used:

 ```
-# notice the '-permament' option (in order to save rule to survive during reboots)
+# notice the '-permament' option (in order to save rule to survive during reboots) #correction --permanent and --add-service
 firewall-cmd –permanent –add-service=http
 firewall-cmd –reload
 ```